 Survival rates obtained, in both eggs and embryos, exceed 90%, and numerous recent studies report pregnancy rates comparable to those obtained with fresh oocytes and embryos, coinciding with what our results show after incorporating this technique at Instituto Bernabeu 15 years ago.

 Preserved eggs and embryos are stored in perfectly identified cryogenic containers with liquid nitrogen at -196 degrees Celsius until it is time to use them once the situation is resolved, or when the patient considers it appropriate since the cells would not be altered, even if they are frozen for years.
+Our gamete and embryo cryopreservation laboratory is highly specialized and complies with the strict standards set by UNE.
+Each sample from each patient has a unique location assigned in the cryogenic tanks, so that it is possible to unequivocally link the identification of the patient.
+Furthermore, following the European directives, the embryos are cryopreserved and stored in closed devices isolated from the rest of the samples, protecting them from possible cross-contamination, so that asepsis can be guaranteed.

 For better control, these nitrogen tanks have self-filling systems to guarantee the maintenance of cryogenic temperatures and a 24-hour monitoring system 7 days a week.